gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/index.rst

 The notebooks all use the :doc:`open model hub <open_model_hub>`: a toolkit that contains pre-built product analytics models and functions that can be applied on data collected with `Objectiv's Tracker </docs/tracking/>`__.
-The open model hub is powered by :doc:`Back <../bach/>`, our python-based modeling library with a pandas-like interface, that translates all operations to SQL under the hood.
+The open model hub is powered by :doc:`Bach <../bach/>`, our python-based modeling library with a pandas-like interface, that translates all operations to SQL under the hood.

 Check out the example notebooks